HansenZhao/PS/README.md

 ```
 p = ParticleField(1,0)
 ```
-means init a field with diffuse coefficient of 1.0 and bias of 0.0 bias should be set from -1.0 to 1.0, the sign of bias means the direction of movement that the particle likely to take in every movement in this region absolute value of bias means the probability of force to move along the direction For example, bias = -0.5 means a probability of 50% where the program will force the particle move to -inf direction.
+init a field with diffuse coefficient of 1.0 and bias of 0.0 bias should be set from -1.0 to 1.0, the sign of bias means the direction of movement that the particle likely to take in every movement in this region absolute value of bias means the probability of force to move along the direction For example, bias = -0.5 means a probability of 50% where the program will force the particle move to -inf direction.